Gadrawingz/node-template-engine-app1/README.md

 # USES
 Template Engines allow you to generate dynamic HTML content by combining templates with data.

+# SPECIFIC OBJECTIVES
-In this app, we will explore the crucial concepts of Template Engines and their integration with Node.js using the Express.js framework.
+This app demonstrates the crucial concepts of Template Engines and their integration with Node.js using the Express.js framework.